Nishitha-GS/SimonSaysProject/README.md

 # project description
-this is my first project.
+This is my first project.
-this file is made with basic html css and javascript.
+This file is made with basic html css and javascript.